 For about 50% of the sample, neither of the two motives is important.
-As I do not know whether these 50% do not want to contribute or would like to contribute for some other reason, this test must build on the relative importance of the interversus the intragenerational aspect.
+As I do not have information about whether these 50% do not want to contribute or would like to contribute for some other reason, I must compare the relative importance of these three variables.